Google Review QR Code Generator

 Method Effectiveness Effort Cost

-QR Pad (Phone-Based) One scan to your Google review page, asked in person Minimal — show phone, one scan, done Pro subscription, always with you
+QR Pad (Phone-Based App) One scan to your Google review page, asked in person Minimal - show phone, one scan, done Pro subscription, always with you on your screen

-Reputation Management SaaS Often multi-channel; usually overkill for solo / small ops High — dashboards, automations, configuration Often $50+/month, designed for larger teams
+Reputation Management SaaS Often multi-channel; usually overkill for solo / small ops High - complex dashboards, automation, and configuration Often $50+/month, designed for bloated desktop corporate teams

 Simple, Transparent Pricing